Cyrus Mistry: A reclusive scion who fought for honour after being fired by Tatas | Entertainment

 Till his appointment as the chairman to lead Tata Sons, not many knew of Cyrus Mistry, who was then associated only with his family business.

-A south Mumbai low-profile boy, 44-year-old Mistry family scion was already heading companies in the Shapoorji Pallonji Group when he was appointed to succeed Ratan Tata as the head of the over USD 100 billion, salt-to-software Tata group.
+A south Mumbai boy, the Mistry family scion was already heading companies in the Shapoorji Pallonji Group - the family business - when he was appointed to succeed Ratan Tata as the head of the over USD 100 billion, salt-to-software Tata group in 2012.

-According to reports, he was reluctant to take up the job but some persuasion, including by Ratan Tata himself, led him to accept the offer.
+According to reports, the then 44-year-old Mistry was reluctant to take up the job but some persuasion, including by Ratan Tata himself, led him to accept the offer.

+To some watchers, this was an audacious move to appoint a relatively young person with established leadership credentials since joining the family business in 1991 to head a big corporation like the Tatas.

 It turned bitter, with Mistry dragging the storied corporate grouping to courts to get the reasons for his exit.
 Mistry claimed his work was appreciated a few months before and wanted to know the reasons that led to the sudden removal from the chairman's post.